marbranch/journals/README.md

-# journals
+# Mariah's Journals from ENGL 340
-These are my journals.
+These are my journals from English 340